 "Spock didn't see it that way.
 There was no censure in his voice."

 "Well, bully for him.
 He's a bit off his game, though.
 Lost his planet, his mother.
 Met himself—an older version of himself.
 Not his best time.
 I doubt he has much left to worry over what a coward I am."

 "You're not a coward."

 "Funny, you told me I was.
 Isn't that what we were fighting about?"

 She feels the sting of the well-timed hit.
 She doesn't think he meant to set her up like that.
-It is just what they do, how they work--or don't work.
+It's just what they do, how they work—or don't work.

 "We were fighting about being together."
 Or rather not being together.
 With him teaching, with her on someone else's ship, they can be together.
 They can finally be together.
 But he held her at arms' length until she wanted to explode.

 And then she did explode, only without the noise or the fire, because she and Chris are like an underwater detonation in the deep ocean.
 They don't make a fuss when they draw blood.
 They don't cause a scene when they rip each other to shreds.